-Per dietician Joe Leech coconut oil is the healthiest oil for deep frying.
+Coconut oil is the healthiest oil for deep frying.
 On the plus side, deep frying with coconut oil gives you a very consistent heat source with a high saturated fat content.

-Coconut oil can produce a coconut odor or taste in the foods you're frying, so it may not be the best oil for deep frying french fries.
+Coconut oil can produce a coconut odor or taste in the foods you’re frying, so it may not be the best oil for deep frying French fries.